Whether you live in France or in a different country, it is now possible to receive Soul Guidance Therapy in English via video conferencing.

 The main birth imprints

 Birth is a major event in the life of a human being: we move from the inside of the womb to the outside world.
 The physical circumstances, the energy and emotions that surround birth and all the interpretations that arise in this process will have a determining impact in the baby’s future life and specifically on all dynamics of decision-making and future accomplishments.
 In other words, whenever we have a project, we copy and paste the script of this initial event.
-On a more daily basis, when we sleep, we adopt the physical positions we used to adopt when we were fetuses in our mother’s wombs.
+On a more daily basis, when we sleep, we adopt the physical positions we used to adopt when we were foetuses in our mother’s wombs.
 And each time we wake up, we reenact our birth script in the way we awaken and become conscious and propel our energy into the day when we rise.
 Finally, the way a baby has been welcomed will also have an impact on the way he or she will view the outside world and interact with it in the future.

 Depending on the type of childbirth (spontaneous or induced, premature, natural or cesarean, breech birth, fetal distress, forceps…), there are numerous somatic and psycho-emotional consequences.
 For instance: anxieties, panic, phobia related to danger, feeling of imminent death, some forms of claustrophobia (tunnels, tubes, elevators), fear of heights, agoraphobia, photophobia, noise intolerance, fear of darkness, of being strangled (umbilical cord wrapped around the neck), fear of being touched, of medical injections…